KyrilPalaveev/Axisymmetric-Method-of-Characteristics-Nozzle-Designer-with-GUI/README.md

 ### POSSIBLE KNOWN ISSUES

-1. If the "calculate" button is unavailable due to a failure of the " wrong input detection system", restart the app.
+1. If the "calculate" button is unavailable due to a failure of the " wrong input detection system", restart the app. (occurrence: rare)